mfahmialkautsar/MovieCatalogue-LIFF/README.md

 # MovieCatalogue-LIFF

 Basically the same as my android [The Movie Catalogue](https://github.com/mfahmialkautsar/TheMovieCatalogue), but you can run this on any browser you have on your phone and computer.
 And if you login with your [LINE Messenger](https://line.me) account, you can get Watchlist feature.
-This can be happened with the help of LIFF ([LINE Front-end Framework](https://developers.line.biz/console)).
+This can be happened with the help of LIFF ([LINE Front-end Framework](https://developers.line.biz/en/docs/liff/overview/)).

 Just a try and error app.
-No framework.
-Clean Node.js and a pg package only.
+Using only a clean Node.js and a prisma package only.

 ## Screenshot